axllent/imap-scrub/README.md

 - `save_attachments` will save any attachments to `save_path`
 - `remove_attachments` will remove the all attachments and inline images from the original email
 - `delete` will simply delete the email
+- `export_mailbox` will create a new `mbox` file per mailbox with all selected emails

 The `actions:` config may include a combination of `save_attachments` and one other (comma-separated), eg :`actions: save_attachments, remove_atachments`.